tarnacious/chess-engine/README.md

 This is not intended to be and efficient implementation and Parsing into FEN or something might be better but this is for fun and learning.

-The ØMQ server has a on the ØMQ and the [Haskell bindings][haskellzeromq]
+The ØMQ server has a dependency on the ØMQ and the [Haskell bindings][haskellzeromq]

 To compile: